cilwerner/ms-identity-docs-code-dotnet/4-migration/5-security-groups/README.md

-# Using on-prem AD Security Groups in Applications registered in an Azure Active Directory tenant
+# Using on-prem AD Security Groups in Applications registered in an Microsoft Entra tenant

 ## Scenario

-You have an AD FS application that uses on-prem Active Directory security groups, and you want that applications on your Azure AD tenant can also work with the same groups.
+You have an AD FS application that uses on-prem Active Directory security groups, and you want that applications on your Microsoft Entra tenant can also work with the same groups.

 ### About the sample

-This documentation guides you how to configure an Azure AD application to include the security groups from an on-prem Active Directory.
+This documentation guides you how to configure an Microsoft Entra application to include the security groups from an on-prem Active Directory.

 ### Prerequisites

-- An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
+- An Microsoft Entra (Microsoft Entra) tenant.
+For more information on how to get an Microsoft Entra tenant, see [How to get an Microsoft Entra tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
-- [Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-whatis) configured on a domain-joined machine
+- [Microsoft Entra Connect](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-whatis) configured on a domain-joined machine

 ## Migrate Security Groups

-Users and groups will get synced to your Azure AD tenant using the Azure AD Connect tool out of the box, as long as they are presented in the **Synced OU** folder on the on-prem Active Directory.
+Users and groups will get synced to your Microsoft Entra tenant using the Microsoft Entra Connect tool out of the box, as long as they are presented in the **Synced OU** folder on the on-prem Active Directory.

-If you haven't configured the Azure AD Connect tool to sync security groups yet, refer to the [chapter 1-2](https://github.com/Azure-Samples/ms-identity-dotnet-adfs-to-aad/tree/master/1-ADFS-Host/1-2-Setup-AzureADConnect) once.
+If you haven't configured the Microsoft Entra Connect tool to sync security groups yet, refer to the [chapter 1-2](https://github.com/Azure-Samples/ms-identity-dotnet-adfs-to-aad/tree/master/1-ADFS-Host/1-2-Setup-AzureADConnect) once.

 ### Include Security Group as Claims in your application